growthbook/growthbook/README.md

 The front-end, back-end, and stats engine are bundled together into a single Docker image.
 View the image on [Docker Hub](https://hub.docker.com/r/growthbook/growthbook) for all possible environment variables and commands.

-If you have any questions or need help getting set up, [please get in touch](mailto:hello@growthbook.io)!
+If you have any questions or need help, [please get in touch](mailto:hello@growthbook.io)!

 ## Documentation and Support

 View the [Growth Book Docs](https://docs.growthbook.io) for info on how to setup and use the platform.

-Join [our Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you need help, want to chat, or are thinking of a new feature.
+Join [our Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you get stuck, want to chat, or are thinking of a new feature.
 We're here to help - and to make Growth Book even better.

+## Contributors

+We ❤️ all contributions!

-Check out [CONTRIBUTING.md](/CONTRIBUTING.md) for instructions on setting up a local development environment.
+Read [CONTRIBUTING.md](/CONTRIBUTING.md) for how to setup your local development environment.

+If you want to, you can reach out via [Slack](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) or [email](mailto:hello@growthbook.io) and we'll set up a pair programming session to get you started.

 ## License

 This project uses the MIT license.
-The core Growth Book app will always remain free, although we may add some commercial enterprise add-ons in the future.
+The core Growth Book app will always remain open and free, although we may add some commercial enterprise add-ons in the future.